Top 5 Calcium-Rich Alkalizing Foods: Part 1

 Broccoli Is Good For Your Overall Health

 Many Savers have concerns about thyroid health, and have been warned not to eat cruciferous vegetables.
 If this is a concern for you, please don’t worry!
-There are many other foods to choose from on the Save Our Bones Program, so you can still build stronger, younger bones through your diet.
+There are many other foods to choose from on the Osteoporosis Reversal Program, so you can still build stronger, younger bones through your diet.

 But for those who do eat broccoli, there are many health benefits.